-Jamal Mohamed College, Tiruchirappalli sincerely thank the entire team members of MoE's Innovation Cell for guiding us to develop the Innovation and Startup Policy 2021.
-Our special thanks to the AICTE Chairman Prof.Anil D Sahasrabudhe for ushering-in the key education reforms among all HEIs.
+Jamal Mohamed College, Tiruchirappalli sincerely thanks the entire team members of MoE's Innovation Cell for guiding us to develop the Innovation and Startup Policy 2021.
+We express our special thanks to the AICTE Chairman Prof. Anil D Sahasrabudhe for ushering in the key education reforms among all HEIs.
 We acknowledge the hard work of Dr. Abhay Jere, Chief Innovation Officer of Innovation Cell in percolating the buzz word of "innovation" among all the academic Institutions.
-Our heartfelt thanks to Dr. Mohit Gambhir, Innovation Director and Dr.K.
-Elangovan, Assistant Innovation Director for supporting the HEIs in implementing the initiatives of MoE's Innovation Cell.
-This initiative has been successful due to the tireless efforts of Mr. Dipan Kumar Sahu, Assistant Innovation Director.
-Our sincere thanks to him and the Innovation officer of southern region Ms. Selvarani for meticulously coordinating the NISP workshops.
+We thank Dr. Mohit Gambhir, Innovation Director and Dr. K. Elangovan, Assistant Innovation Directorfor supporting the HEIs in implementing the initiatives of MoE's Innovation Cell.
+This initiative has been successful due to the tireless efforts taken by Mr. Dipan Kumar Sahu, Assistant Innovation Director.
+We thank Ms. Selvarani, Innovation officer of southern region for meticulously coordinating the NISP workshops and related activities.